Author

 As hefty as this tool is, there are some limits…

-Multivariate testing (MVT) options are limited (a standard option on the Convert platform).
+- Multivariate testing (MVT) options are limited (a standard option on the Convert platform)

-Google Optimize also doesn’t offer “multi-armed bandit dynamic weight adjustment”.
+- Google Optimize also doesn’t offer “multi-armed bandit dynamic weight adjustment”

 The best way to check out a tool is by exploring it.
 Get full access to Convert for 15-days for free.
-A/B test, check out all our integrations and see why so many optimizers chose Convert as an Optimizely alternative.
+A/B test, check out all our integrations and see why so many optimizers chose Convert Experiences as an Optimizely alternative.

 Brian O’Sullivan first started running A/B tests at Google before optimizing at Dropbox.
 He’s now a SaaS growth consultant who starts his clients on Google Optimize.
 But he is also clear of Google Optimize’s limits: